min-bok/minbok-1998/README.md

 # Hi, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

 ---
-I'm Hyeyeong and I'm a student studying to become a Front-end Developer.
+I'm Hyeyeong and I'm a student studying to become a Front-end Developer.<br>
 I'm from Korea, living in Seoul, and currently studying at Likelion Front-end School!

 <br>

 ### ✍ Blog
 ---
 I have a tech blog.
-I'm writing TIL(Today what I Learn) about front-end skills like HTML, CSS, Javascript, jQuery, SASS, and Node.js.
+I'm writing TIL(Today what I Learn) about front-end skills
+<br>like HTML, CSS, Javascript, jQuery, SASS, and Node.js.

 You can find my articles on the website at https://velog.io/@minbok